 A set of keyboard key mappings for APL glyphs is installed with Dyalog; these are shown in Appendix A. When Dyalog is the active application, these key mappings are automatically enabled.
-Dyalog attempts to identify a user's locale and use the appropriate keyboard; if the locale cannot be identified or the locale-specific keyboard has not been configured, then the default configuration is used (US keyboard).
+Dyalog attempts to identify a user's locale and use the appropriate key mappings; if the locale cannot be identified or the locale-specific key mappings has not been configured, then the default configuration is used (key mappings for a US keyboard).